 Some things took almost a year to get organised.
 Some things I’ve learned along the way (should have planted more nut trees earlier).
-I am still dreaming of more sheds, fences, water troughs and gardens.
+I am still dreaming of more sheds, fences, water troughs, and gardens.
 But the routine jobs of feeding and moving stock, and harvesting and processing food can be done efficiently and effectively.

 PLANS FOR KIDS

 If you have bought a block because you want to raise your children in a country environment, they need to own it too.
 There may be 100 things on your wish list, but some are only going to be used for a short period of time.
 This applies especially to your children’s dreams.
 Children can work for it, take responsibility for it, and in return reap the rewards.
-Having their own patch of vegetable garden and an animal is, I believe, a very important part of growing up.
+Having their own patch in the vegetable garden and an animal is, I believe, a very important part of growing up.

 You learn a lot of lessons from both.
-If their wish is a pony, a tree hut, a dog or a bike track, remember they are only going to use it for a few years before heading out into the world.
+If their wish is a pony, a tree hut, a dog, or a bike track, remember they are only going to use it for a few years before heading out into the world.
 Prioritise their dreams so they can enjoy them before they go.

 3 WAYS TO BE FLEXIBLE